-- Each vent must be as least 1 square foot in size
+- Each vent must be at least 1 square foot in size.

 - Allowable materials include:

-Perforated sheet metal plates not less than 0.070 inch thick
+Perforated sheet metal plates not less than 0.070 inches thick

-Expanded sheet metal plates not less than 0.047 inch thick
+Expanded sheet metal plates not less than 0.047 inches thick

 Cast-iron grill or grating

 Hardware cloth of 0.035-inch wire or heavier

 Corrosion-resistant wire mesh, with the least dimension being 1/8-inch thick